 (c) Visible liquid leaks during loading or unloading operations at gasoline dispensing facilities, bulk plants and bulk terminals.

-(3) The Department may, at any time, monitor a gasoline tank truck, vapor collection system, or vapor control system, by the methods on file with the Department, to confirm continuing compliance with section (1) or (2) of this rule.
+(3) DEQ may, at any time, monitor a gasoline tank truck, vapor collection system, or vapor control system, by the methods on file with DEQ, to confirm continuing compliance with section (1) or (2).

 (4) Recordkeeping and Reporting: